-For example, in the years prior to efficiency regulations in 2004, the average efficiency of Australian air conditioning units improved at approximately 0.5% per annum.
-This grew to around 3% per annum after 2004 and to around 4% per annum after updated requirements in 2006/07 [4].
-In Korea, a 59% increase in energy efficiency across all products covered by its EESL program was observed between 1996 to 2010 [5], equivalent to an annual improvement of 3.4% per annum.
+In the years prior to efficiency regulations in 2004, the average efficiency of Australian air conditioning units improved at approximately 0.5% per annum.
+This grew to around 3% per annum after 2004 and to around 4% per annum after updated requirements in 2006/07 [15].
+In Korea, a 59% increase in energy efficiency across all products covered by its EESL program was observed between 1996 to 2010 [16], equivalent to an annual improvement of 3.4% per annum.

 Larger improvements have been observed, for example when new EESL programs have been first introduced to market where few energy efficiency programs had existed previously.
-A 32% efficiency improvement was achieved in one year (1994-1995) when Mexico first implemented MEPS [6].
-A 7% improvement in the efficiency of refrigerators in the EU was recorded in the first year following the introduction of mandatory energy labelling in 1995 [7], [8], [9].
+A 32% efficiency improvement was achieved in one year (1994-1995) when Mexico first implemented MEPS for refrigerators [17].
+A 7% improvement in the efficiency of refrigerators in the EU was recorded in the first year following the introduction of mandatory energy labelling in 1995 [18], [19], [20].